Cancer, Dietitian Blog, GI Health, MNT Guidelines, Patient Blog | Mar 15 2022

 Colonoscopy scheduled on the calendar with blue ribbon for Colorectal Cancer Awareness

 Every year, healthcare providers and communities across the United States spend the month of March promoting awareness of colorectal cancer (CRC), stressing the importance of early screening and prevention.
-Since implementation of early screening in the 1970s, the incidence and mortality rates have decreased substantially in older adults.
+Since the implementation of early screening in the 1970s, the incidence and mortality rates have decreased substantially in older adults.

 Unfortunately, in more recent years we have started to see the overall incidence plateau or slightly increase due to more younger adults being diagnosed.
 As a result, the US Preventive Services Task Force has adjusted recommendations to begin screening adults of average risk at 45 years of age (previously 50 years of age).
 The decision to screen those beyond 75 years of age should be made on an individual basis.
 It is imperative for adults, both young and old, to be familiar with risk factors, symptoms, and resources to prevent this disease and save lives.